Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/consuming-events.md

 # Consuming events

-The `EventHubConsumerClient` provides a _push-based_ model for receiving events.
-It exposes a `subscribe` method that lets you specify:

-- Whether to read from a specific partition or all partitions.
-- User-provided functions that will be called while your subscription is active.
-- `SubscribeOptions` that let you control how events are received, including batching options.

-`subscribe` also returns a `Subscription` object that you can use to stop receiving events or to determine if the subscription is actively receiving events.
+The `EventHubConsumerClient` lets you subscribe to events from one or all partitions of an Event Hub.
+You do this by invoking the `subscribe()` method on the client, which returns a `subscription`.
+Calling `close()` on the subscription stops reading of any more events.

 Calling `subscribe` immediately starts the subscription.
 Once the subscription starts, the following things happen for **each** partition being read.

 1. The user-provided `partitionInitialize` function is invoked each time the subscription is about to begin reading from a partition.

     The `PartitionContext` passed to this function can be used to determine which partition is about to be read from.
     The client will start receiving events for the partition only after completing the execution of this function (if provided).